-Community Unit School District 200 will kick off its series of four community forums Monday at Jefferson Early Childhood Center.
+Community Unit School District 200 will kick off its series of four Monday at Jefferson Early Childhood Center.
 The forums will allow residents to ask questions about the district's capital developments, including plans to rebuild Jefferson Early Childhood Center, formerly Jefferson Preschool.

 The forums will follow a bit of an open house format, with a brief presentation to attendees at the beginning, followed by optional tours of the building, tables with design details, board members to answer questions and other information on the district's capital development needs.

 A District 200 capital development committee has determined capital development needs in the district, with Jefferson topping the list as the facility most in need of renovation.

 At a May board meeting, district staff, board members and representatives from Legat Architects discussed two $29 million options to rebuild Jefferson, the district's School Services Center ( and rehab, or sell, Woodland School, a district storage facility in Warrenville.

 Legat representative Patrick Brosnan presented the following options to the board: